leventenyiri/raspbian-image-repository/README.md

 }
 ```

-A more complex configuration to add custom packages, APT sources, and boot configurations:
+A more complex configuration to add custom packages, APT sources, and boot configuration:

 ```json
 {